yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

 DeepSleep
 *********

-DeepSleep AKA Suspend-to-RAM is a low-power mode that allows an embedded device to retain its state in RAM while the processor is turned off.
+DeepSleep, also known as Suspend-to-RAM, is a low-power mode that allows an embedded device to retain its state in RAM while the processor is turned off.
 This can save a significant amount of power, especially in devices that are battery-powered.